animal-tree/Another-Version/2-Opposing-views.md

 >
 > To summarize:
 > - `My big toe was painfully run over by the nurse, and ignored`, no attention paid, disregarded screaming.
-> - `I had to sleep in a chair in a shared open area filled with other patients for a week` with only scary clinical authorities who came around occasionally to interrogate me, drugs handed to me, and `with food only that I was allergic to, while in an increasingly sensitive state, and being told I'd be transferred to a room later that day` or the next day.
+> - `I had to sleep in a chair in a shared open area filled with other patients for a week` with only scary clinical authorities who came around occasionally to interrogate me, drugs handed to me, and `with food mostly that I was allergic to`, while in an increasingly sensitive state, and `being told I'd be transferred to a room later that day or the next day.`
 > - I was transferred to a geriatric unit, with almost nobody my age, and an environment that lacked any nature, with only synthetic plastics, no genuine warmth, and an abundance of chocolate Ensures.
 > - `I was lectured about not eating enough carbs, and that was their specified reason for holding me.`
 > - `My hair was falling out into my hands and my eczema returned.`